Barkha/apache-pinot-workshops/GettingStartedThirdEye/Readme.md

 1. Dataset: The dataset you onboarded
 2. Metric: Let's use click
-3. Aggregation function: Let's use COUNT
+3. Aggregation function: Let's use SUM
 4. Dimensions: Let's use country, browser and platform
 5. Date range: Let's narrow it down to 2021
 6. Query filter: Ignore for now